Ramenu/Pong/README.md

 3) cd to the "Pong" directory and type "python ./src/main.py"

 If all the steps were done correctly, you should see a game of Pong open up! :)

-KNOWN BUGS:
-- Ball will bounce back and forth in the same direction after a few hits with the paddle

-I may or may not update this in the future.